Gig Harbor Invitational

 I was primarily a policy debater in my day.
 I have judged many critical rounds and read some of the authors.
 My knowledge of them is reasonable, but if you run something outside of the common ones, explain it clearly.

 I try not to impose my views on the debate, but that requires debaters do a good job in the last two rebuttals crystalizing the issues and telling the story of the round.
 "We win the entire flow" is not usually true and is not a good way to weigh the issues.
 Tell me why your winning of the disad overwhelms the advantage of case or why their rhetorical slight is more important than structural violence.
+Make sure there is a traceable lineage to your arguments.
+I am strict on new arguments from the 1NR onward.
+Tell me that it’s new and, if true, I’ll strike it.
+You must tell me though.
+If you don’t, it counts.
 I will do my best to protect the 2NR from new 2AR arguments.
-Make sure there is a traceable lineage to your arguments.

 If you watch me, I tend to emote my opinions.